Where are the best places in the state of Pennsylvania?

 Otherwise, buckle up for a ride down good living lane with Camp Hill at the end of the cul-de-sac.

-Known for its low unemployment rates and great education, Clarks Summit is a wonderful place to live in this state.
+Known for its low unemployment rates and great education, Hollidaysburg is a wonderful place to live in this state.

 The relatively stable household incomes and below average crime rates don’t hurt either!